An audience development programme with a difference helped South East Dance to successfully reach out to non-dance audiences.

-The South East is home to 69 National Portfolio Organisations and four Major Partner Museums, including three Bridge organisations.
-Total investment in these programmes for 2015–18 stands at £103.5 million.
+The South East is home to 69 National Portfolio Organisations, including three Bridge organisations, and four Major Partner Museums.
+Our total investment in these programmes for 2015–18 stands at £103.5 million.
 We also invest in artists and art organisations in the South East through Grants for the Arts, our open access funding programme for art activities, and our Strategic Funding Programmes.

-Do you want to contact us or find out where our offices are?
+Need to contact us or find out where our offices are?
 Take a look.

-Do you have a media query?
+Got a media query?
 Contact our South East Communications team.

-Explore our work in the South East
+Our investment at work in the South East